X

 You may think the question you need answered is, "Do I need flood insurance for my mortgage?" but the real question you should be asking is, "Do I need flood insurance?"

 An Insurance Information Institute study finds that more than one-fifth of claims for flood damage come from people living in low-to-moderate risk areas.
 These homeowners are not required by lenders to buy flood insurance.
-And while only 13 percent of homeowners purchase flood insurance, one-third of all disaster relief assistance goes to uninsured people outside of designated flood plains.
+The III says that as of 2020, 27 percent of all American homeowners policyholders said they had flood insurance, a higher rate than estimates cited by the NFIP and other observers.
+However, FEMA notes that just about one-third of all disaster relief assistance goes to uninsured people outside of designated flood plains.

 Without insurance, if you sustain damage, you may receive low-interest loans from the federal government to recover.
 And you'll have to pay them back.
 Buying flood insurance is the only way to fully protect yourself from flood-related expenses.